The most famous Egyptologists in history and their incredible discoveries

 Before Petrie, many people believed that ancient cultures were static and unchanging.

-Petrie's work showed that cultures could change and develop over time.
+However, Petrie's work showed that cultures changed and developed over time.

 Petrie also made many important discoveries during his career.
-These include the tomb of Queen Hatshepsut and the Great Sphinx of Giza.
+These include the memorial temple of Ramses II and the Merneptah Stele.

-His most famous work was at the site of Amarna.
-This was the capital of ancient Egypt during the reign of Pharaoh Akhenaten.
+His most famous work though, was at the ancinet site of Amarna.
+This was the capital of ancient Egypt during the reign of the notorious king Akhenaten: the 'heretic' pharaoh.

-Petrie excavated many important buildings at this site, including the royal palace.
+At Amarna, Flinders Petrie uncovered numerous artifacts and excavated many important buildings, including the royal palace.

 Valley of the Kings